 Serve as an Election Judge

-City of Anoka is Looking for Additional Backup Election Judges to Work on November 8, 2022!
+City of Anoka is Looking for Election Judges to Work for all (3) three Elections in 2024

 Official duties of an Election Judge may include:

 - Assist voters, register voters and ensure all qualified voters are permitted to vote